 Hang the stars on branches of trees on a walking route near your home.
-Then, repeat the route with your loved ones in tow and have them search for the stars and complete the activities as you go around.
+Then, repeat the route with your family or friends in tow and have them search for the stars and complete the activities as you go around.

 Help make your local area look fabulous over the Christmas season by doing a session of litter picking.

-What’s more, litter pickers make great Christmas gifts for kids and are great for developing those motor skills and hand-eye co-ordination!
+What’s more, litter pickers make great Christmas gifts for kids and offer a super way to develop those motor skills and hand-eye co-ordination!